Gutter Installation & Replacement Steps

-- To prevent leaking, attach end caps to the raw edges with screws and cover with a silicone sealant.
+- To prevent leaking, attach end caps to the raw edges using screws and cover them with a silicone sealant.

 Tip: When cutting gutters that will run around a corner, cut the ends at a 45-degree angle so the pieces can easily bond together with a strip miter.